Cognitive Behavioral Therapy

 Cognitive–behavioral therapy is often beneficial for recovering addicts because it can prepare them for life outside of treatment.
 Many addicts in recovery struggle with addiction cravings and high stress that may lead them to relapse.
 Instead of giving in to these urges, CBT for addiction can teach people in recovery better ways to deal with their cravings and manage their stress levels.

 Addiction affects multiple facets of a person’s life, so treatment should too.
 Everyone is unique, so we create individualized treatment plans that change based on the patient’s recovery journey.
-If you or someone you love is ready to take that first step to sobriety, our drug abuse rehab in Laurel Run is here to help you with your recovery journey.
+If you or someone you love is ready to take that first step to sobriety, our Northeast addictions treatment center is here to help you with your recovery journey.